fsprojects/FSharpx.Extras/README.md

 ## FSharpx Core

+FSharpx.Core is a collection of general functional constructs extending F#.
+Its main target is F# but it aims to be compatible with all .NET languages wherever possible.

 FSharpx.Core provides:
  * Several standard monads: State, Reader, Writer, Either, Continuation, Distribution
  * Purely functional data structures: Queues, double-ended Queues, BottomUpMergeSort, RandomAccessList, Vector, RoseTree